comp-tox-jhu/CompToxLab/docs/machine_learning/deep_learning/01_basics.md

     True
     ```

+Now to move a tensor to GPU:

 ```{python}
 device = 'cuda' if torch.cuda.is_available() else 'cpu' tensor = torch.tensor([1, 2, 3]).to(device)
 print(tensor)
 ```

-### Moving Back to CPU
-Move tensors back to the CPU for further processing.
+To move it back to the central processing unit or CPU, just do the following:

 ```{python}
 tensor_cpu = tensor.to('cpu')
 ```

-## 5. Randomness and Reproducibility
+## Random Values and Reproducibility

-### Set Random Seed
-Ensure reproducible results by setting a random seed.
+Now we often times initialize model values with random numbers to ensure those numbers are consistent, you can set a "seed" number to ensure consistency:

 ```{python}
 torch.manual_seed(42)